Statement on the use of the 16-19 tuition fund 10th September 2021

-As required by the ESFA – detailed in their document 16-19 tuition fund

-  released in August 2020, we are publishing this concise statement

-  explaining how we will use this funding in line with their guidance to

-  prioritise support for disadvantaged students.
+As required by the ESFA – detailed in their document 16-19 tuition fund released in September-21, we are publishing this concise statement explaining how we will use this funding in line with their guidance to prioritise support for disadvantaged students.

-  Eligible students will be those identified by the Government as

-  disadvantaged, meaning those who had not achieved grade 4 or above in at

-  least one of English and/or maths at this level by age 16.
-All will be

-  on a 16 to 19 study programme.
-The subjects covered in the tuition will

-  not be limited to English and maths but will be identified according to

-  need and existing programme.
+Eligible students will be those identified by the Government as disadvantaged, meaning those who had not achieved grade 4 or above in at least one of English and/or maths at this level by age 16.
+All will be on a 16 to 19 study programme.
+The subjects covered in the tuition will not be limited to English and maths but will be identified according to need and existing programme.

 We intend to utilise the funding to prioritise these students and provide additional support to small groups of them (between 3-5 per group in the majority of cases) who have been assessed by staff as requiring the intervention in order to ‘catch-up’ following the disruption to their programmes caused by lockdown.
 Each student will have a plan for their intervention following an assessment, and this will be recorded using college systems and costed according to need and the requirement for specialist/additional staffing and resources.